cseanburns/systems-librarianship/src/4d-basic-opac.md

 Our PHP script will contain a special
 MySQL query that will allow us to search all the fields in our **books** table.
-The it will iterate through each row of the **books** table and return results that match our query.
+Then it will iterate through each row of the **books** table and return results that match our query.
 We also add two date fields to our form